 Is Alcohol a Depressant?

-Some researchers believe that people who don’t respond to alcohol’s sedative effects as much as others are at a heightened risk of developing an alcohol use disorder.
+Some researchers believe that people who don’t respond to alcohol’s sedative effects as strongly as others are at a heightened risk of developing an alcohol use disorder.
 They drink more to compensate for the fact that they don’t immediately feel anything, increasing their chances of experiencing the negative side effects.
-Alcohol overdose, or alcohol poisoning, can cause even more severe depressant effects, including: inability to feel pain, toxicity, unconsciousness, and possibly even death.
+Alcohol overdose, or alcohol poisoning, can cause even more severe depressant effects, including: inability to feel pain, toxicity, unconsciousness, slow and irregular breathing, cold, clammy, and blue skin, and possibly even death.
 These reactions additionally depend on how much an individual consumes and how quickly.

 Get started on the road to recovery.